Report: Chiefs Acquire WR Kadarius Toney From Giants

-Report: Chiefs acquire WR Kadarius Toney from Giants originally appeared on NBC Sports Chicago
+Report: Chiefs acquire WR Kadarius Toney from Giants originally appeared on NBC Sports Philadelphia

 The Kansas City Chiefs are bringing in another weapon for Patrick Mahomes.